ulyssesabutler/fpga-lang/interfaces.md

 Everything else builds on top of it.

 Defined interfaces represent the more complex, composite interfaces that are defined either by the user or a library.
-These interfaces can be defined generically, with parameters representing other interfaces and static values.
+These interfaces can be defined generically.
 To express that interface, the user will need to provide values for those generic parameters.

 Vector interfaces are uniform arrays of a fixed size, where every element is the same interface.

 Finally, an interface expression might just be an identifier for a generic interface parameter.
-For example, an interface definition might take a interface parameter `T`.
+For example, an interface definition might take an interface parameter `T`.
+This identifier can then be used anywhere an interface expression would be used.

 ### Defined Interfaces